farishazim02/R-works/README.md

-This repository contains the projects that I have worked on using RStudio.
+This repository contains the projects that I have worked on using R via RStudio.